Rajpratik71/linux-manPages/python3.6-config.md

 PYTHON-CONFIG(1)                                                                        General Commands Manual                                                                       PYTHON-CONFIG(1)

 NAME
        python-config - output build options for python C/C++ extensions or embedding

 SYNOPSIS
-       python-config [ --prefix ] [ --exec-prefix ] [ --includes ] [ --libs ]
-       [  --cflags  ]  [  --ldflags ] [ --extension-suffix ] [ --abiflags ] [
+       python-config [ --prefix ] [ --exec-prefix ] [ --includes ] [ --libs ] [ --cflags ] [ --ldflags ] [ --extension-suffix ] [ --abiflags ] [ --help ]
-       --help ]

 DESCRIPTION
-       python-config helps compiling and linking programs,  which  embed  the Python  interpreter,  or  extension modules that can be loaded dynami‐ cally (at run time) into the interpreter.
+       python-config helps compiling and linking programs, which embed the Python interpreter, or extension modules that can be loaded dynamically (at run time) into the interpreter.

 OPTIONS
        --abiflags